Skip to content

 Instructor Information:

 Dr. Hannah Blatchford is a field geologist specializing in topics at the intersection of metamorphic petrology, structural geology, and geochronology.
-She has experience conducting field work in remote areas of the Southern Alps of New Zealand, in the Norwegian Caledonides, and teaching field geology techniques in the Rocky Mountains of Montana, Utah, and Nevada.
+She has experience conducting fieldwork in remote areas of the Southern Alps of New Zealand, in the Norwegian Caledonides, and teaching field geology techniques in the Rocky Mountains of Montana, Utah, and Nevada.

 This program is currently not accepting applications.